allenchristophertools/Allen.Tools/BLOG.md

 would have been another task to put on the heap of things I had going on and didn't come in high priority in comparison to my wants and needs, so it was a sad sacrifice to make.
 Wix's interface was difficult to print out PDFs of blog posts moreover, I feared that frustrated many readers, so I opted to delete the site to asway negative associations to my name.

+I will get back to blogging from my notebooks pretty soon here, I promise, and I'll throw up some old papers soon!